 About the author

-As Senior Outreach Coordinator for the Midwest Regional Office, Lee works on developing relationships with community, civic, and business partners in many of this region's great national parks.
+As Senior Outreach Coordinator for the Midwest Regional Office, Lee worked on developing relationships with community, civic, and business partners in many of this region's great national parks.